Picture by Antoine Thevenet

-As part of the International garden festival in Amiens, SYLVA & COSMOS Landschap were asked to design a garden looking at the future of the specific landscape of the Hortillonages: the peat landscape faced with the challenges of the intensification of human activity and climate change.
+As part of the International garden festival in Amiens, SYLVA & COSMOS Landschap were asked to design a garden looking at the future of the specific landscape of the Hortillonages: the peat landscape faced with the challenges of the intensification of human activity.

 Project Data